dhopp1/nowcast_lstm/README.md

 - `n_models`: `int` of the number of networks to train and predict on.
 Because neural networks are inherently stochastic, it can be useful to train multiple networks with the same hyper parameters and take the average of their outputs as the model's prediction, to smooth output.
 - `train_episodes`: `int` of the number of training episodes/epochs.
 A short discussion of the topic can be found [here](https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/).
 - `batch_size`: `int` of the number of observations per batch.
 Discussed [here](https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/)
-- `lr`: `float` of the learning rate of network.
-Discussed [here](https://machinelearningmastery.com/understand-the-dynamics-of-learning-rate-on-deep-learning-neural-networks/).
 - `decay`: `float` of the rate of decay of the learning rate.
 Also discussed [here](https://machinelearningmastery.com/understand-the-dynamics-of-learning-rate-on-deep-learning-neural-networks/).
 Set to `0` for no decay.
 - `n_hidden`: `int` of the number of hidden states in the LSTM network.
 Discussed [here](https://machinelearningmastery.com/stacked-long-short-term-memory-networks/).
 - `n_layers`: `int` of the number of LSTM layers to include in the network.
 Also discussed [here](https://machinelearningmastery.com/stacked-long-short-term-memory-networks/).
 - `dropout`: `float` of the proportion of layers to drop in between LSTM layers.
 Discussed [here](https://machinelearningmastery.com/dropout-for-regularizing-deep-neural-networks/).
 - `criterion`: `PyTorch loss function`.
 Discussed [here](https://machinelearningmastery.com/loss-and-loss-functions-for-training-deep-learning-neural-networks/), list of available options in PyTorch [here](https://pytorch.org/docs/stable/nn.html#loss-functions).
 - `optimizer`: `PyTorch optimizer`.
 Discussed [here](https://towardsdatascience.com/optimizers-for-training-neural-network-59450d71caf6), list of available options in PyTorch [here](https://pytorch.org/docs/stable/optim.html).
 E.g. `torch.optim.SGD`.
 - `optimizer_parameters`: `dictionary`.
 Parameters for a particular optimizer, including learning rate.
 Information [here](https://pytorch.org/docs/stable/optim.html).
-For instance, to change learning rate (default 1e-2), pass `{"lr":1e-2}`, or weight_decay for L2 regularization, pass `{"lr":1e-2, "weight_decay":0.96}`.
+For instance, to change learning rate (default 1e-2), pass `{"lr":1e-2}`, or weight_decay for L2 regularization, pass `{"lr":1e-2, "weight_decay":1e-3}`.
+Learning rate discussed [here](https://machinelearningmastery.com/understand-the-dynamics-of-learning-rate-on-deep-learning-neural-networks/).

 ## LSTM outputs
 Assuming a model has been instantiated and trained with `model = LSTM(...)`: